boldflight/BibleConverter/test_EPUB/output/matt.md

 [41] While the Pharisees were assembled, Jesus asked them a question:
 [42] “What do you think about the Christ?
 Whose son is he?”
 They said, “The son of David.”
-[43] He said to them, “How then does David by the Spirit call him ‘Lord,’ saying,
+[43] He said to them, “How then does David by the Spirit call him ‘Lord,’ saying, [44] ‘The Lord said to my lord,
+“Sit at my right hand,
+until I put your enemies under your feet”’?

 ## Chapter 23